 2. Being overly casual in emails.

-While public relations and advertising agencies are known for being laidback workplaces, there’s such a thing as being too casual when it comes to communicating with the media, particularly those you’re pitching for the first time.
-Doing some research on who you’re targeting to ensure your story is a good fit for their beat is always a good idea, but how you use that information can make or break your chances of success.
-Mentioning how a piece they recently wrote resonated with you for a specific reason?
-Go for it, but keep it brief.
-Commenting on their weekend activities that you spotted on Instagram?
-Not a good idea.
-Creeping journalists out by acting like they’re your BFF when you’ve never emailed, let alone met, them is a good way to ensure your pitch ends up in their trash folder.
+While start ups and agencies are known for being laidback workplaces, there’s such a thing as being too casual when it comes to communicating.
+Doing some research on who you’re targeting with your emails is always a good idea, but how you use that information can make or break your chances of success.

 Tone is important, as well.
 You don’t want to sound like a robot when you communicate via email, so infusing your personality in your writing is A-OK.
 But it’s probably best to hold off on the use of internet slang, GIFs, and the like until you’ve developed a solid working relationship.
 When in doubt, err on the side of being straightforward.